 Sometimes you’re in the mood for some happy hearted Halloween goodness minus the horror and gore.
 As much as I love the horror and gore, I get it!
 So here’s a list of flicks to get you in the Halloween spirit, even if you’re not a horror hound.
 And if you are a horror hound…Continue reading “Top Non-Horror Halloween Flicks “

 Strategy: Maximum Halloween-age with minimum spend-age.
 Ok, October is expensive for us, it’s just a given.
 But I try my best to not kill my friends’ wallets by choosing the cheaper dates for haunts, etc. Here’s a list of pro-haunts, home haunts, live theater and screenings going on this month.

 Two episodes into Hulu’s new anthology series Dimension 404, and the best description I can give is that it feels like a more adult/bigger budget version of the Goosebumps tv series.
-And I mean that in the most complimentary way, because I love the shit out of some Goosebumps, Are You Aftaid of the Dark and Eerie Indiana.
-Continue reading “Binge This: Dimension 404 on Hulu”
+And I mean that in the most complimentary way, because I love the shit out of some Goosebumps, Are You Aftaid of the DarkContinue reading “Binge This: Dimension 404 on Hulu”

 With an early nod to Romero’s original Night of the Living Dead this movie starts off promising with killer cults and creatures.
 Police officer Daniel Carter (Aaron Poole) encounters a raving and blood soaked man by the side of the road, but the real fun begins when they arrive at the hospital.
-It’s not safe outside, as the hospital becomes surrounded by an ominously still cloaked cult-like crowd, and it’s not safe inside either when members of the hospital staff become inexplicably violent and Thing like creatures begin popping out of bodies.
-This slimy creation goes deep through the eye sockets and deep into the gross out factor.
-Lots of exploding creature blood and guts mixed with a healthy dose of oozing pussing creature goop.
-Eventually the gorefest takes a turn into Hellraiser-ish territory, and I half expected the main villain (no spoilers here) to beckon to Carter with promises of “such sights to show you”.
+It’s not safeContinue reading “The Void (2017)”